 Apart from the HDD, our computer has two other types of memory present.
 These memory types are used in storing small amounts of memory, or frequently used data which needs to be easily accessed.

 This solves the problem of looking through the entire contents of the Hard Disk and also saves time and power.
 The computer memory is basically of two types –

 - Primary memory (RAM and ROM) and

 - Secondary memory (Hard Drive, CD, etc.).

 The Primary Memory is also known as system memory, whereas the Secondary Memory is called the Storage.
 The Secondary memory is physically located within a distinct storage devices, such as an HDD or a solid-state drive (SSD).

 The secondary memory is connected to the computer either directly or over a network.
 As you can assume from their large sizes, the cost per GB of secondary memory is quite low.
 However, the speed of read/write operations is also considerably slower.

-The Random Access Memory (RAM) is a primary-volatile memory, whereas the Read-Only Memory (ROM) is a primary-non-volatile memory.
+The Random Access Memory (RAM) is primary-volatile, whereas the Read-Only Memory (ROM) is primary-non-volatile.

 Under the Volatile Memory, there are two types of RAM –